localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 $ awslocal lambda invoke --function-name my-cool-local-function --payload '{"message": "Hello from LocalStack!"}' output.txt
 {{< /command >}}

 ### Limitations

 Due to the ports used by the debugger, you can currently only debug one Lambda at a time.
-Multiple concurrent invocations will not work.
+This would lead multiple concurrent invocations to not work.

 ## Debugging JVM lambdas